 Working across doctors surgeries, hospitals, community teams, mental health professionals, cancer care and social care the Cheshire Care Record provides a single summary of your health and social care record.

-If you are being seen by more than one health or care service, the professionals treating you will now be able to share summary information if you have provided consent.
+If you are being seen by more than one health or care service, the professionals treating you will now be able to share summary information.
 This information can include recent appointments, test results, medicines, and a summary of any social care plan you are receiving.

 Why we keep records

 We record information about you so we can provide services to you.
 This information may be kept on paper or on a computer.